gctools-outilsgc/aurora-design-system/documentation/pages/data-overview.md

 # Data: Overview

-Data visualizations come in many forms, and are a visual means to represent a data set.
+Data visualizations come in many forms and are a visual means to represent a data set.
 The type of data visualization chosen should always be appropriate for the type of data used.

 Data visualizations should aim to represent and answer one question.
-The goal is to provide a brief overview of the data, and tell a visual story that makes sense to the user.
+The goal is to provide a brief overview of the data and tell a visual story that makes sense to the user.
 Graphs should be used to visually represent datasets in ways that tables cannot.
 If the data is easy to understand without a visualization, usually the simplest option \(a table\) is best.

 *webpage image